 If you’re looking to give back and connect with your community, check out our handy list of non-profit organisations with a worthy cause.

 There’s no shortage of free things to do in the Lion City, and that includes helping out those in need.
-If you’re thinking of ways to volunteer in Singapore, beyond donating your gently used goods, the next step could be sharing your skills and your time for a great cause.
-Whatever your choice of charity may be – helping those living under challenging circumstances or with extra needs, animal welfare, or supporting gender equality – here’s our round-up of volunteering opportunities in Singapore where you can earn some good karma.
+If you’re thinking of ways to volunteer in Singapore (beyond donating your gently used goods), the next step could be sharing your time and effort for a great cause.
+Whatever your choice of charity may be, you can help people living in challenging circumstances or underprivileged homes, do your part for animal welfare, and support the LGBTQ community.
+Here’s our round-up of volunteering opportunities in Singapore where you can lend a hand and earn some good karma points.

 RDA Centre, 5 Jalan Mashhor, Singapore 299174